 When you manage your resources in the context of building the Work Breakdown Structure of one project, and ensuring that each task is assigned to the correct resource, you are ready to schedule your resources for the work that needs to be done.

-For information about scheduling your resources, see the articles in the Resource Scheduling section.
+For information about scheduling your resources, see the articles in the The Workload Balancer section.

 Workfront will calculate the planned costs for each task and the overall costs for a project.
 Planned costs for a task include all expenses of the task plus the cost of the employee or role assigned to the task.
 Hourly rates for the task, role, and employee are assigned during task, role, and user creation.